-Mr. Silver is described by The Legal 500 UK 2020 as “particularly impressive and…has great tactical instincts”, with clients stating “he gets what the client is really looking for and anticipates issues before they arise” and he “is tenacious and relentless in his pursuit of claims and leaves no stone unturned.”
-The 2019 edition recommends him as “a masterful strategist on complex litigation” and someone who “grasps both the details and the bigger picture”.
-He is recommended for commercial litigation, fraud and contentious insolvency.
+Mr. Silver is recommended by The Legal 500 UK, noting his "outstanding leadership", and praising him as "one of the rare lawyers who is both outstandingly intelligent and very commercial" (2022).
+He is described as "particularly impressive" with "great tactical instincts", with clients stating that "he gets what the client is really looking for and anticipates issues before they arise"; he "is tenacious and relentless in his pursuit of claims and leaves no stone unturned" (2020).
+Previous editions label him as "a masterful strategist on complex litigation" and someone who "grasps both the details and the bigger picture" (2019).
+He is recommended for banking and commercial litigation, fraud and contentious insolvency.

 Mr. Silver has practiced before the High Court of England & Wales, the Court of Appeal and the Supreme Court.

 - Advising the offshore holding company of a Ukrainian business group in a successful US$200 million claim in the English Court against a Russian individual and a company controlled by him - Avonwick Holdings Limited v Webinvest Limited and Another.

 - Advising VTB in relation to a US$2 billion dispute involving litigation freezing orders, and insolvency proceedings in the UK, Cayman and Mauritius.